 ATTRACTIONS.
-A 25-kilometer groomed trail system leaving from the Kahler Glen Sno-Park near Lake Wenatchee State Park.
-A lower 7 km (one way) route is fairly flat and suited for all skiers (excellent skate skiing).
-Approximately 6 km out along this route, a challenging 13-km-loop option begins.
+This 20-kilometer groomed trail system begins at the Nason Ridge Sno-Park at Kahler Glen, within the South Park trail system.
+The first 7k (“Lower Nason”) has rolling hills.
+At 7k a challenging 13k loop option begins (“Upper Nason”).
+The trail climbs 1,500′ to access miles of rolling, open, ridge-top terrain.
 The trail climbs 1,500 feet to access miles of rolling, open, ridgetop terrain.
 The panoramic views of Lake Wenatchee, Glacier Peak, and the North and South Cascades from the top of Nason Ridge are spectacular.
-All trails groomed with a skating lane.
+All trails are groomed with one track lane and a wide skating lane.
+Challenging loop trip options are possible by way of the un-groomed Nason Ridge hiking trail.

 NOTE: An option for the climb mentioned above is to climb 1200 vertical feet up the ungroomed Nason Ridge hiking trail, then ski the groomed ridgetop loop trail counter-clockwise down and out to Kahler Glen (total trip distance of this trip is approximately 19 km, total elevation gain 1,600′).
 Climbing skins recommended to ski up the hiking trail.